Affiliate links on SoundGuys may earn us a commission. Learn more.

-When most people think of active noise cancelling (ANC) headphones, they think of some iteration of Bose’s cans.
-For a long time, its offerings were among the most popular on the market, famed for their effectiveness and relatively painless interaction.
-It’s been two years since the release of the Bose Noise Cancelling Headphones 700, and five since the original QuietComfort 35 hit the shelves.
-But did we need a new headset with the Bose QuietComfort 45?
+When most people think of active noise canceling (ANC) headphones, they think of some iteration of Bose’s cans.
+For a long time, its offerings were among the most popular on the market, famed for their effectiveness and relative ease of use.
+It’s been two years since the release of the Bose Noise Canceling Headphones 700, and five since the original QuietComfort 35 hit the shelves.
+Do we need a new headset with the Bose QuietComfort 45?
 We spent a week with the Bose QC 45 to learn everything you need to know before buying.

 What is the Bose QuietComfort 45 like to use?

-The ear cups are decently large, and while the headset weighs 240 grams, it distributes its weight well enough to not cause too much fatigue over long periods of time.
-The synthetic leather pads are sufficiently dense to offer decent isolation, and the band also provides a bit of padding on the top.
+The ear cups are decently large, and the headset weighs in a a reasonable 240 grams, and distributes its weight well enough to not cause much fatigue over long periods of time.
+The synthetic leather ear pads are dense enough to offer decent isolation, and the band also provides a bit of padding on the top.

-Inside the packaging of the Bose QuietComfort 45 is a travel case, 3.5mm TRRS cable, a USB type A to C cable, and assorted documentation.
+Inside the packaging of the Bose QuietComfort 45 is a travel case, 3.5mm-2.5mm TRS cable, a USB type A to C cable, and assorted documentation.
 There aren’t airplane adapters of any kind, which is either a funny nod to the state of the world, or another reminder that I’m old and should probably stop expecting these things.

 One of the biggest updates to the new design of the Bose QuietComfort 45 is the jump from the outdated microUSB port to USB-C. Of course, this is mainly for charging your headphones, so it’s nice to not have to futz with microUSB anymore.
 It always feels like I’m trying to mash the wrong sides of LEGO together when I plug in a microUSB cable in the dark, so I appreciate the update.

 Speaking of updates, the Bose QuietComfort 45 looks slightly different than the Bose QuietComfort 35 II it replaces.
 Gone are all the little holes in the back of the ear cups, and instead the outer plastic is smooth.
-While there are still a fair few microphones used for the active noise cancelling unit, they’re definitely not as noticeable as before.
+While there are still a number of microphones used for active noise canceling, they’re definitely not as noticeable as before.

 How does the Bose QuietComfort 45 connect to your device?

-If you were holding out hope for a higher-end codec on Bose’s latest, you’ll be disappointed: the QC 45 doesn’t support aptX or high-bitrate Bluetooth codecs.
-While this may be disappointing to some, the implementations of SBC and AAC have improved over the years, and you’re not likely to notice anything that’s the fault of the Bluetooth itself.
+If you were hoping for a higher-end Bluetooth codec on Bose’s latest, you’ll be disappointed: the QC 45 doesn’t support aptX or high-bitrate Bluetooth codecs.
+While this may be disappointing to some, the implementations of SBC and AAC have improved over the years, and aren’t necessarily something to be denigrated.

 Should you download the Bose Music app?

-You will need to download the Bose Music app (iOS and Android) in order to get the most out of your headphones; otherwise, you won’t be able to get the voice assistant or other features working.
+You will need to download the Bose Music app (iOS/Android) to get the most out of your headphones; otherwise, you won’t be able to get the voice assistant or other features working.

 When you open the Bose Music app, you’ll be prompted to share way too much information like location, call and message history, but it’s the price of entry for this kind of feature nowadays.
 Once you accept, the app will set up your profile and locate your headphones (presumably, in your hands or on your head).
 After this process completes you’ll be able to rename your Bose QuietComfort 45, mess with the options a bit, and that’s really about it.